What Are Internal Links?

 #1 Internal links pass link equity

-Internal links help transfer PageRank, also known as link juice or link equity, from the source to the target page.
+Internal links help transfer SEO value, also known as link juice or PageRank, from the source to the target page.

 PageRank is a long-standing algorithm that describes a page’s relative importance based on the quantity and quality of links pointing to it.
 Countless case studies validate the impact of PageRank, showing a correlation between a page’s links and its respective SERP position.